Risks associated with investing in unsecured loans

 Be aware that the investment risk is taken by investor itself as investor is responsible for choosing the loan and amount to invest.

 In order to manage the investment risk, SAVY limits the maximum investment amount to 500 EUR to one consumer loan.
-The amount is not limited for loans with pledged RE.
+The amount is not limited for the crowdfunding loans.